nvidia-holoscan/meta-tegra-holoscan/env/README.md

 ## 4. Flash the Image

-The `flash.sh` script can be used to flash the BSP image that is output by the previous step onto the Clara Developer Kit hardware.
+The `flash.sh` script can be used to flash the BSP image that is output by the previous step onto the Holoscan Developer Kit hardware.
 For example, to flash the `core-image-x11` image that was produced by the previous step, connect the developer kit to the host via the USB-C debug port, put it into recovery mode, then run: